anthonycorletti/hotbox/README.md

 ## 👨‍💻 Who is this for?

-- Developers who want to run:
+- Developers that want to run:
-    - Apps in the cloud, but don't want to deal with the complexity of Kubernetes (which is awesome)
+    - Code in the cloud and don't need or want the complexity of orchestrators like Kubernetes
-    - Apps in a sandboxed environment
+    - Code in a sand-boxed environment
-    - Apps in a serverless-style environment
+    - Code in a serverless environment
-    - CI environments in the cloud on their own servers
+    - CI environments on their own servers

 ## 💡 What is this for?

+- ⚠️ _Not production... yet!_
 - Learning about MicroVMs
 - Rapid prototyping
 - Running your own CI environments
-- Running Cron jobs, backend APIs, etc (_really anything you can run in a Docker container can be run in a Firecracker MicroVM, deployed with hotbox!_)
+- Running Cron jobs, backend APIs, etc.
-- Making your own serverless platform
+- Making your own tiny serverless platform
-- Definitely not production... yet!
+- ...Anything you can run in a Docker container

 ## 🎉 Featuring

-Coming soon!
+- Create EC2 instances provisioned to run Firecracker MicroVMs
+- Quickly deploy and run your code on Firecracker MicroVMs
+- Supports any runtime that can be run in a Docker container
+- Set your own CPU and memory limits

 ## 📝 Requirements

 - Python 3.10+
-- An AWS Account
+- An AWS Account.
+Sign up for free [here](https://aws.amazon.com/free/).

 ## ⚙️ Installation